dmbarbour/wikilon/docs/AwelonLang.md

 * Waiting advances time to next message in set.
 * We explicitly advance time for open input ports.

-The advance of time is driven externally at open input ports, internally via latencies.
-Advancing time at an open input port essentially says, "the next message will have *at least* this future time".
-Cyclic wiring with latency permit precise expression of ad-hoc clock-like behaviors.
+Reactive process networks could be modeled explicitly in KPNs by simply adding 'time advances by X units' messages to every port, and being careful to explicitly propagate this information to every output port.
+But it's more convenient to treat this as an alternative effects model at the process model, dividing 'wait' from 'read' within a process.
+Of course, reads will still implicitly wait until either a message arrives or time explicitly advances on the input port beyond the reader's current time.

+Reactive process networks permit interesting expressions.
+We can interpret input ports as stateful memory, maintaining a value of type `S` and receiving messages of type `S→S`.
+We can model clock-like behaviors that periodically send messages via cyclic wiring with latency.
+Ultimately, a reactive network's advance of time is driven externally by advancing time on open input ports and internally via clock-like behavior.
 Conventional KPN behavior is preserved if we never advance time and use zero latency wiring.

-That is, reads wait until either a message is available OR the upstream process advances past the reader's time, which ever happens first.
+This simple temporal extension completes the KPN model for systems programming.

+Accelerated evaluation of the reactive process network can readily operate across distributed memory and CPUs.
+If compiled as an effects model we can also attach open input-output ports to real-world IO sources (keyboard, mouse, cameras, video, sound, etc.) without a central IO bottleneck.
+My intention is for Awelon systems to leverage reactive process networks as a scalable, composable alternative to monadic effects, in addition to a convenient model for network scale parallel stream processing.

-Time stamps and latencies can easily be represented by natural numbers.
-We can usefully normalize times by subtracting the minimum time stamp from all time stamps, such that at least one time stamp in the network description is 0.
+*Note:* The model of time, and the current time, is not explicitly visible within the processes.
+We can use natural numbers to represent time.
+We can easily normalize times by subtracting the minimum time stamp from all time stamps.
+We can freely assign times an external meaning, e.g. logical 'microseconds' or 'nanoseconds' or similar.

-Reactive process networks fill out the remaining expressive gap of KPNs, enabling us to work with asynchronous inputs, merge streams as needed.
-Further, we can now control evaluation 'up to' a given logical time.
-This is very useful for interacting with the real world, and in real-time.

 ## Hierarchical Dictionaries

 Awelon supports a simple model for hierarchical structure.

-Words of qualified form `foo@dict` reference the meaning of `foo` as defined in child dictionary `dict`.
+Words of qualified form `foo@dict` reference the meaning of `foo` as defined within child dictionary `dict`.
 We can also express ad-hoc computations within a child dictionary: `[42 foo]@d == [42@d foo@d]`.
-This naturally extends to texts like `"hello"@d == [104 "ello" :]@d`, but annotations cannot be qualified.
-This namespace qualifier is second-class, and no space is permitted between the word or block and its qualifier.
+This also extends to texts like `"hello"@d == [104 "ello" :]@d`.
+The namespace qualifier is second-class, and no separation is permitted between a word or block or text and its qualifier.

 A child dictionary is represented within a dictionary patch via secure hash: